 Penn State Health and Penn State College of Medicine address diversity and inclusion from a measurable, strategic perspective that includes, as a foundation, equal employment regulatory compliance.

-Our commitment is communicated in the University’s diversity statement, which provides the foundation for our initiatives, as well as in our campus’ mission and vision statements on diversity, equity and inclusion.
+This commitment is communicated in the University’s diversity statement, which provides the foundation for all initiatives, as well as in the campus’ mission and vision statements on diversity, equity and inclusion.

 Jump to topic

 CultureVision is an online tool designed to help faculty and staff explore diversity in medicine to help them provide culturally competent patient care.

 Inclusion Academy is a series of workshops, presentations, panel discussions and skill building sessions focused on improving participants’ cultural knowledge and understanding.
 The sessions are offered throughout the year and are separated into categories that benefit a variety of audiences.